 According to the company website, Birkenstock's humble beginnings date all the way back to 1774 in Germany, where Johann Adam Birkenstock was a cobbler.
 It's clear that the career path carried on with the name, because later in 1896, master cobbler Konrad Birkenstock began manufacturing and selling flexible footbed insoles.

-In fact, the family became experts on footwear.
+In fact, the family became experts in footwear.
 In the 1940s, Carl Birkenstock released his book, “Podiatry – The Carl Birkenstock System,” which dove into his theories about “natural gait” and healthy footwear and, according to the brand, it was the highest-selling podiatry textbook at the time.
 Then, in 1963, the company’s first sandal, the single-strap Madrid, was launched.

 So, while the shoes may be super trendy right now, the Birkenstock name has been associated with quality footwear for centuries.
-“They've been pioneering the arch support game and contributing to podiatry for a really long time,” Sayed said.
+“They've been pioneering the arch support game and contributing to podiatry for a really long time,” Sayed says.